 10. No reliance should be placed on any guidance or ‘advice’, answers to questions posted, or text within this website.
 Independent legal advice should always be obtained.

 11. DDS legal services, Urgent Legal Advice Service Scheme, and other services provision is not guaranteed and may be subject to availability.
 Doctors Defence Service, Trident Barristers Chambers, and any other organisation or person working with us, whether lawyers or otherwise, reserve the right to decline to take on a case at their/our discretion.
-Prior to the provision of services we may require a client care letter or other contract to be signed.
-Fees may be payable on account before any work is undertaken.
+Prior to the provision of services we may require a client care letter or other contract to be signed, and certain ID documents to be produced.
+Fees may be payable on account before any work is undertaken, for work that we know needs to be done.

 12. Calls to DDS or any affiliated organisation may be charged by your telecoms provider.
 ‘Freephone’ is usually available free from BT landlines in the UK.
 Other networks may vary and charge for the call.